An Interview With A Teacher

 What are your favorite parts of Simplissimo?

-Sarah: Everything is online!
+Sarah: Everything is online.
 It is so convenient to have every aspect of the festival in one place.
 I can coordinate registration, payment, scheduling, festival information, teacher communication, and now even virtual judging all on the site.
 Axel is available with quick answers and solutions to the unique requests and situations that come up with each festival.

-SimFor our association, we chose to build it into the student fee.
-We were able to cover the cost of Simplissimo by slightly raising the student fee.
-We were anxious that we would have less participation because of the raise in fees, but instead our numbers keep growing!
+For our association, we chose to build the cost into the student fee.
+We were able to cover Simplissimo by slightly raising the student fee.
+We were anxious participation would drop, but instead our numbers kept growing.

 Would you recommend it to other associations?